You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.

 - Make your Screen Templates as reusable as possible.

-Test your Screen Templates so they are without errors and warnings.
+Test your Screen Templates so they're without errors and warnings.
 Once developers create a Screen from your Screen Template, they should be able to publish it and do a demo.

 Replace Data guidelines

 The Replace Data feature enables developers to replace the data sources and related labels in a Screen by dragging and dropping an Entity or Attribute.
-This can accelerate the work of developers or slow them down if the Data Replacement causes many errors that need to be fixed manually.
+This can accelerate the work of developers or slow them down if the Data Replacement causes many errors that require manual fixing.

 Here are the tips for creating Screen Templates with good support for Data Replacement.